 Any prospective student who would like to play basketball, volleyball or softball on the collegiate level should contact the head coach of the sport they are interested in.
-Questionnaires will be added soon for cross-country and tennis.
+A questionnaire will be added soon for tennis.

-Athletic Scholarships are awarded for basketball, volleyball and softball based on demonstrated ability.
+Athletic Scholarships are awarded for cross-country,basketball, volleyball, tennis, and softball based on demonstrated ability.
 Athletic guidelines for NJCAA Division II can include a maximum of tuition, fees, and course-related books.
 To be eligible for official awards of scholarships, grants, student employment and loans, prospective students must be accepted for admission and submit the Free Application for Federal Student Aid (FAFSA).

-For more information on Cottey College's athletic program, please contact Athletic Director Dave Ketterman.
-E-mail address is email@example.com, or write him at the College address: 1000 W. Austin, Nevada, MO 64772.
+For more information on Cottey College's athletic program, please contact Athletic Director Stephanie Beason.
+E-mail address is email@example.com, or write her at the College address: 1000 W. Austin, Nevada, MO 64772.